rancher/docs/content/rancher/v2.x/en/cis-scans/_index.md

 Run the following commands:

 ```
-helm uninstall clusterscan-operator -n cis-operator-system --kubeconfig <cluster-kubeconfig>
+helm uninstall rancher-cis-benchmark -n cis-operator-system
-helm uninstall clusterscan-operator-crds --kubeconfig <cluster-kubeconfig>
+helm uninstall rancher-cis-benchmark-crd -n cis-operator-system
 ```

 # Running a Scan

 When a ClusterScan custom resource is created, it launches a new CIS scan on the cluster for the chosen ClusterScanProfile.

 Note: There is currently a limitation of running only one CIS scan at a time for a cluster.
+If you create multiple ClusterScan custom resources, they will be run one after the other by the operator, and until one scan finishes, the rest of the ClusterScan custom resources will be in the "Pending" state.

 To run a scan,

 1. Go to the **Cluster Explorer** in the Rancher UI.
 In the top left dropdown menu, click **Cluster Explorer > CIS Benchmark.**
 1. In the **Scans** section, click **Create.**
 1. Choose a cluster scan profile.
 The profile determines which CIS Benchmark version will be used and which tests will be performed.
-The CIS Operator will choose a default profile applicable to the type of Kubernetes cluster it is installed on.
+If you choose the Default profile, then the CIS Operator will choose a profile applicable to the type of Kubernetes cluster it is installed on.
 1. Click **Create.**

 **Result:** A report is generated with the scan results.
 To see the results, click the name of the scan that appears.